JparrTech/chef-claude/README.md

 # Chef Claude
-Chef Claude is a dynamic web app that takes ingredients from the user and generates recipes - powered by the ClaudeAPI.
+Chef Claude is a dynamic web app powered by ClaudeAPI that takes ingredients from the user and generates recipes.

  ## Professional Growth:
  * Built controlled forms to capture and manage user input